For your next trip to Louisiana, you're wondering about the neighborhoods to avoid in New Orleans and the best neighborhoods to stay in.

 Is New Orleans Safe for Tourists?

-YES but not everywhere and on condition that tourists are careful.
+YES but not everywhere and provided that tourists are careful.

 What if New Orleans is less risky than Mexico City or Rio de Janeiro, there are still some neighborhoods to avoid.